Battlefield 1942: Roles

 The player can choose to play as either the Allied team or the Axis team.
 The Allies consist of the United States, the United Kingdom, Canada and the Soviet Union, while the Axis consists of Nazi Germany and Imperial Japan.
-Regardless of which nation is chosen by the player, there are five different roles of infantry that the player can assume the role: Scout, Assault, Medic, Anti-tank, and Engineer.
+Regardless of which nation is chosen by the player, there are five different infantry roles the player can select from: Scout, Assault, Medic, Anti-tank, and Engineer.

 Each role has its own strength and weakness.
-For example, the scout role has long-range surveillance, high stopping power and the ability to provide spotting for artillery shelling against an enemy position (unlike other games with a similar feature, other player characters must also supply the artillery fire); however, the sniper rifle is not designed to be used in close-quarter combat and players frequently treat this role as just a plain sniper role by not providing spotting for artillery.
-Assault is the standard role and provides very aggressive firepower.
-The Anti-tank role specializes against vehicles and tanks, but their main weapon is inaccurate against moving enemy infantry.
-The Medic role has the ability to heal (himself and other players), but his sub-machine gun has less stopping power than the Assault's weapons.
-The Engineer has the ability to repair damaged vehicles and stationary weapons, and they also have the ability to deploy explosives, which are highly effective against both enemy infantry and vehicles, and lastly, land mines, which destroy enemy vehicles on contact.
+For example, the scout role has long-range surveillance, high stopping power and the ability to provide spotting for artillery shelling by another player.
+Assault is the primary anti-infantry role, focused on directly engaging other players at short and medium range.
+The Anti-tank role specializes in attacking tanks and other vehicles, but their main weapon is inaccurate against moving enemy infantry.
+The Medic role has the ability to heal players including themselves, but their sub-machine gun has less stopping power than the Assault class's rifle.
+The Engineer has the ability to repair damaged vehicles and stationary weapons, and they also have the ability to deploy explosives, which are highly effective against both enemy infantry and vehicles, and land mines, which destroy enemy vehicles on contact.